Memo from Interim Vice Chancellor for Research Matthew Mench regarding research continuity during the novel coronavirus (COVID-19) situation.

 Again, while the campus remains open and we have no plans to curtail research, we do want to minimize potential disruption by:

 - Providing guidance to the university research community.

 - Protecting our students, employees, and the community who are at higher risk for adverse health complications from COVID-19;

 - Reducing the risk of transmission among University community members;

 - Maintaining research operations and research support services;

 - Being prepared to perform a safe and orderly cessation or partial cessation of research operations, should that become necessary.

 Thank you for your assistance with developing the set of facilities and operations contingency plans for the University.
 Please consider all potential users of the labs you are evaluating in your plans.
-ORE has also recently posted human and animal research guidance along with university guidance, updates, and information related to COVID-19 at utk.edu/coronavirus.
+ORED has also recently posted human and animal research guidance along with university guidance, updates, and information related to COVID-19 at utk.edu/coronavirus.